Back to menu | Plan

 1962-

 In 1963 trenches were dug by Goffredo Ricci in the east porticus, but these were not published.
 According to the Giornale degli Scavi digging also took place in 1966 by Ricci.
 In 1970 many trenches were dug in the west porticus by Ingrid Pohl, published in great detail in 1987.[29]
+These are discussed on the next page.
 In 1980 a trench was dug in the back room of statio 38, also unpublished, witness drawings in the Ostian drawing archive.
 Apparently trenches were also dug by Patrizio Pensabene, sometime before 1996.
 Remains of a Republican porticus of tufa columns were then found on the south side of the square, at the level of the Monumento Repubblicano (V,XI,6).[30]

 Extracts from the Giornale degli Scavi by Nai: 1963: 32, 36, 1963: 36, 1966.